iotaledger/wasp/documentation/docs/guide/core_concepts/iscp.md

 # ISCP

-## What is ISCP?

 ISCP stands for IOTA Smart Contract Protocol.
 It is IOTA's solution for running smart contracts on top of the IOTA tangle.
 With ISCP, we bring scalable and flexible smart contracts into the IOTA ecosystem by allowing anyone to spin up a smart contract blockchain anchored to the IOTA tangle.

 Allowing multiple blockchains to anchor to the tangle will solve several problems with smart contracts.

 ### Scaling and Fees

-Due to the ordered structure and execution time of a smart contract, a single blockchain can only handle so many transactions per second before it needs to decide on which transactions need to be postponed until other blocks are produced, as there is no processing power available for them on that chain.
+Due to the ordered structure and execution time of a smart contract, a single blockchain can only handle so many transactions per second before it needs to decide on which transactions it needs to postpone until other blocks are produced, as there is no processing power available for them on that chain.
 This eventually results in high fees on many chains, and limited functionality.

-By allowing many chains to be anchored to the IOTA tangle, which in turn have the option to communicate with one another, we can simply add additional chains once this becomes a problem.
+As we allow many chains (which can communicate with other chains) to be anchored to the IOTA tangle, we can simply add additional chains once this becomes a problem.
 This results in lower fees over solutions that just use a single blockchain for all their smart contracts.

 ### Custom Chains